 STEM stands for Science, Technology, Engineering and Mathematics.
 It’s an acronym that can be heard a lot coming from the mouths of educational policy types, who usually use it together with words such as competitiveness, research, innovation, and productivity, and rarely in conjunction with words such as sociology, humanities, anthropology, or culture.
 Every discipline wants to be identified with STEM these days, because STEM is where the money is.
 It’s where multinational corporations, which don’t like to pay taxes even though they make a killing, are eager to invest in tax-deductible R&D (Research and Development).
 They also hope, of course, to thereby benefit from new technological innovations that could increase their profits even more.
 No problem with any of that, just so long as it creates wealth for all of humanity while saving the environment.
 The problem is when fields such as architecture and design suddenly take a STEM turn because that’s where the money is, abandoning the part of the discipline that concerns the humanities just because that’s not where the money is these days.

-But when scientific claims are made that are not empirically substantiated, well, then we don’t have a problem, we just have phoniness, which is architecture’s problem every time it dabbles in yet another discipline it really knows little if nothing about.
+But when scientific claims are made that are not empirically substantiated, well, then we don’t have a problem, we just have phoniness, which is architecture’s problem every time it dabbles in yet another discipline it really knows little if anything about.

 An example is the ‘Bio-Photovoltaic Panel’, which proposes generating electricity from plants.
-It’s published in various media, with a detailed description of the experiment and its form, explained as being optimal for both the growing of plants and the harvesting of electricity.
+It’s published in various architectural media, with a detailed description of the experiment and its form, explained as being optimal for both the growing of plants and the harvesting of electricity.
 It’s a beautiful object.
 Wouldn’t it be great if we could harvest all the electricity that is generated by plants with beautiful objects such as this one?
 I didn’t even know plants generated electricity, come to think of it.
 Which led me to wonder: just how much electricity is being generated by plants in this scientific experiment?
 The Domus article doesn’t mention that rather important little detail.
 So I wrote this question in the readers’ comments, and in passing, why there was no mention of that in the article, since, ahem, that would seem to me to be the 64 thousand euro question.
 Another reader answered my query by pointing out another article about this project.
 This one is in DesignBoom, where indeed an answer to my question could be found: “Voltage and amperage were measured in all the experiments, and even though voltage was always present, no amperes were observed.
 The containers were connected in series to increase the voltage and still there was no amperage.
 To get amperage, the batteries must be connected to a capacitor or step down converter.” (italics added).

 Now, if all we have to do is connect it up to a capacitor or step down converter, then what are we waiting for?
 Connect it up and let the amperes flow freely and abundantly!
 But no. That, apparently, wouldn’t be interesting, according to another comment in the Domus article by one of the authors of this project: “We are not interested in selling the idea, what we are interested are other people who want to continue to research on the technology to make it better.” [sic]